sqlmapproject/sqlmap/Usage.md

 Option: `--os`

-By default sqlmap automatically detects the web application's back-end database management system underlying operating system when this information is a dependence of any other provided switch.
-At the moment the fully supported operating systems are two:
+By default sqlmap automatically detects the web application's back-end database management system underlying operating system when this information is a dependence of any other provided switch or option.
+At the moment the fully supported operating systems are:

 * Linux
 * Windows